 2021 Legislative Update

-Senate Bill 66 has been introduced by Senator Bill Soules (D-Las Cruces), Senator Benny Shendo (D-Jemez Pueblo) Senator Katy Duhigg (D-Albuquerque), and Representative Susan Herrera (D-Española), among other sponsors, to lower the maximum annual interest rates of small loans from 175% to 36%!
+Senate Bill 66 was introduced by Senator Bill Soules (D-Las Cruces), Senator Katy Duhigg (D-Albuquerque), Representative Susan Herrera (D-Española), and Representative Gail Armstrong (R-Magdalena) to lower the maximum annual interest rates of small loans from 175% to 36%.

-We are working with the other members of the New Mexicans for Fair Lending Coalition to advocate for the bill, and it received a big boost when Governor Lujan Grisham included it as one of her top priorities for this year’s legislative session.
+Think New Mexico partnered with with the other members of the New Mexicans for Fair Lending Coalition and the Credit Union Association of New Mexico to advocate for the bill, and it received a big boost when Governor Lujan Grisham included it as one of her top priorities for this year’s legislative session.
 With so many families across New Mexico facing financial distress as a result of the pandemic, this reform is urgently needed to prevent thousands of New Mexicans from becoming trapped into predatory loans and losing cars, losing homes, and not being able to put food on the table.

-In addition, three bills have been introduced that would implement Think New Mexico’s recommendation of making financial literacy a high school graduation requirement.
+In addition, during the 2021 legislative session, four bills were introduced that would implement Think New Mexico’s recommendation of making financial literacy a high school graduation requirement.